BSantos22/JS2JAVA/README.txt

 boolean expressions with ints...).

 **OVERVIEW:
-Our project basically reads an AST and, by running iterating through its nodes, infers the type of the used variables and generates Java code.
+Our project reads an AST and, by iterating through its nodes, infers the type of the used variables and generates Java code.
 To make this process easier we used GSON, a java library that can be used to convert JSON representations to Java Objects.
-In the end the program creates a Java file in the output folder of the project which can be compiled and run.
+In the end, the program creates a Java file in the output folder of the project which can be compiled and ran.

 **TESTSUITE AND TEST INFRASTRUCTURE:
 We have several testing ASTs that highlight the different aspects of our program.